TheNumbat/thenumbat.github.io/cmu.md

 Inspired by [these](https://wanshenl.me/courses/reviews/) [pages](http://weihang7.github.io/guides/2019/12/19/scs-guide.html), this is my take on my path through CMU (so far).

-**Goal:** CS major, computer graphics and computer systems concentrations.
+**Goal:** CS major, computer graphics concentration, and computer systems concentration.
 I am planning on applying to grad school (PhD) in graphics or systems (or both).
-I also enjoy algorithms, but am prioritizing the former, which I am better at.
+I also enjoy learning algorithms, but am prioritizing the former, which I am better at.

-**Background:** I entered CMU with an extensive programming background (systems + real-time graphics) and solid math background, but no super high level math or competitive math/programming experience.
+**Background:** I entered CMU with an extensive programming background in both systems and some real-time graphics, as well as a decent undergrad math background.
+I didn't have any competitive math/programming experience.

 **☆**: courses which I thought were worth attending CMU for.
 Courses without a star are still worthwhile unless stated otherwise, but did not particularly stand out.